Last updated: June 30, 2024

-When the French gendarmerie, Dutch police and the United Kingdom's National Crime Agency (NCA) infiltrated the EncroChat encrypted phone network last summer, organized crime groups around the world opted for a new phone provider.
+When French gendarmerie, Dutch police and the UK's National Crime Agency (NCA) infiltrated the EncroChat encrypted phone network last summer, organized crime groups around the world switched to a new phone provider.

 Belgian and Dutch police were able to crack the encryption of Sky ECC users, the world's largest crypto network.